IBM-EPBL/IBM-Project-19239-1659694724/README.md

     <li>Define the model creation function: adding all the neural network layers required.</li>
     <li>Fit the model on train data and check for accuracies using test data as well.</li>
     <li>Save the model and its dependencies.</li></h4>

-  <h4>Pre-Requisites</h4>
+  <h2>Pre-Requisites</h2>
-  In order to develop this project, we need to install the following software/packages
+  <h4>In order to develop this project, we need to install the following software/packages

 To install Anaconda navigator and to know how to use Jupyter Notebook a Spyder using Anaconda